Three Choirs Vineyard, Newent, Gloucestershire

 Three Choirs Wine Shop

-Brooks Country House – ‘affordable luxury’ in this new 22-roomed hotel housed in a former Georgian Manor with stunning views of the Black Mountains and surrounding countryside
+For alternative vineyard stays nearby, try Brooks Country House.
+Although it only has a bijou vineyard, it’s a relaxing place to stay.
+The 22-roomed hotel offers ‘affordable luxury’ in a former Georgian Manor with stunning views of the Black Mountains and surrounding countryside.

-Verzon House – a stylish boutique hotel owned by the Chase family with its own restaurant, bar and decked terrace (the Chase Distillery is nearby)
+Even closer to Three Choirs Vineyard is Verzon House – a stylish boutique hotel owned by the Chase family.
+The hotel has its own restaurant, bar and decked terrace.
+The Chase Distillery is nearby where you can take one of its popular gin tasting tours.

 Please check with Three Choirs Vineyard.